SkylineCommunications/dataminer-docs/connector-help/connector_help/Cisco Panorama SL.md

 # Cisco Panorama SL

-Thisdriver is used to display information related to the **Cisco Panorama SL**device.
+This driver is used to display information related to the **Cisco Panorama SL** device.

 ## About